Mvalentino92/Math_4_Glory/README.md

 **babylonian.java:** Uses the babylonian method to approximate a square root.
 Asks the user for their initial guess.

 **combo.java:** Calculates all possible combinations to reach a desired sum using a specified number of summands.
 It is in anticipation of calculating magic squares.
 The constraints are: The number of summands must be a perfect square of N, with 1-N, being the available numbers for the summands.
 All combinations must be unique.

+**rounding.java:** Takes a double as input, and returns a double rounded to the decimal place provided.